Running macOS on your Linux machine

 It’s worth noting from the start that Apple doesn’t allow installing macOS on non-Apple hardware (because of course they don’t), so to use this legally you must have Linux installed on Apple hardware.
 Thought you could use this to legally run macOS without paying for a slice of Apple’s pie?
 Think again!
 This information is shared for educational purposes only.

 I don’t want to start a religious war on this post, but I’ll just say it right away: indeed, I’m not the biggest fan of macOS.
-Building on top of Unix is cool, but I just don’t care about the part built on top of Unix.
-However, even I have to admit this fact: love it or hate it, macOS is here to stay.
+Building on top of Unix is cool, but I don’t particalurly care for the part Apple built on top of Unix.
+However, even I do have to admit this fact: love it or hate it, macOS is here to stay.

 While I am not a fan of Apple, as a developer I can certainly envy their business model.
 As far as I can tell, if you want to develop software for their mobile devices, you need to use desktop hardware made by Apple themselves.
 This means that even if me and my team were the biggest Apple haters, we would still need to give them money in order to buy a computer we normally wouldn’t want.
 The same thing applies if we want to automate the building and testing of iOS applications.
 But, who am I kidding, nobody can blame them, right?
 If we found ourselves to be in their position, we would do the same, right?
 Right?

 Anyway, let’s leave all this stress behind and focus on the reason you probably clicked on this article: it has become easier than ever to run a macOS virtual machine on your computer.
 You can even use USB devices on it, seamlessly!
 In theory, this means you could develop and build iOS applications to support your user base, without ever needing to pay for a machine (you’d still have to pay the Apple Developer fee… choose your battles).

 Here’s how to do it.
 I hope you know how to launch scripts from the command line.